marceloamancio/Programming-Competitions/README.md

 # acm_uva
-Solution to UVa Online Judge problems in Python
+Solution to UVa Online Judge problems in Python.